travelist/dependency_inspector/README.md

 # Dependency Inspector [![Circle CI](https://circleci.com/gh/travelist/dependency-inspector.svg?style=shield&circle-token=a5c5179f69fddb1a3eeae0a33aad56de84be3701)](https://circleci.com/gh/travelist/dependency-inspector)

-This gem is for analysing dependencies files such as `Gemfile` to detect which libraries are used for the project.
+This gem is for analysing dependencies files such as `Gemfile` and list libraries with their information.

 *Currently only `Gemfile` is supported.
 Others will come to be supported*